metalbear-co/mirrord.dev/content/docs/overview/faq.md

 ## Does mirrord install anything on the cluster?

 No, mirrord doesn't install anything on the cluster, nor does it have any persistent state.
 It does spawn a short-living pod/container to run the proxy, which is automatically removed when mirrord exits.

+If you have any restrictions for pulling external images inside your cluster, you have to allow pulling of ghcr.io/metalbear-co/mirrord image.

 ## How is mirrord different from Telepresence?